PMenes/Chicago-Trading-Comp/README.md

 Note that we did not program any client input back to market_maker.py, but you could if you want to alter the automated trading from your browser.

 You'll need to adapt distributor.py and market_maker.py to do that obviously, but that's not rocket science.

-### for updates

-In case of updates:

-- go to your folder (ex: myfolder)
-- get the update.sh file somewhere... and copy it to myfolder
-- run `bash update.sh`